 There have been a few times over the years where we’ve purchased sleeping bags for the kids.
 They aren’t just for sleepovers, but also fun for a family movie night in the family room.

 We LOVE playing games here!
-They are a fun activity to do as a family.
+They are a fun activity to do as a family and are the perfect gift for girls and boys alike.
 As a mom, I love that games teach my kids good sportsmanship, as there can only ever be one winner.
 Some of our family’s favorites include BrainQuest, Uncle Wiggly, and Hedbanz.

 9. Event Tickets

 My son is into 80s rock (crazy, huh?).
 For his birthday this past year, we bought him tickets for his Dad and him to see Queen in concert.
 The year before that, he wanted to take a friend to a baseball game.

 Tickets to events can be a great gift.
 They help create memories that will last a lifetime.

 I mentioned books above, but audiobooks are also popular.
 My oldest daughter loves to listen to books while she draws and sketches.
 They can also be a great way for them to hear their favorite stories read to them.
 It is fun to read, but also can be enjoyable for someone to read to you.

 These types of items are at the top of my kids’ lists each year.
 We bought my youngest a crafting box for her 9th birthday (similar to this one) and my oldest received high-end paints for hers.
 Both of them absolutely loved them!

 Now, my youngest will dig out her box and create projects and creatures for hours on end.
 Everything she needs is right there at her fingertips.
 It is fun to see how creative she can be.